orionJag/MulticamObjDetectionJetsonNanoSqlite/README.md

     •	Once Jetson Nano environment is setup
     •	Download the repository into Jetson Nano
     •	Provide appropriate permissions to the folder for storing images and database
+    •	Uncomment CameraStream & myCamX and update with camera credentials and IP address in Main.py
     •	Run the Main.py
+    •	If you need to run different pretrained model, uncomment appropriate models under "pretrained models" and "execute for each pretrained"

 # Conclusion
     This script can be used to collect object detection of the environment being analyzed for.
 By placing the multiple